astronomer/docs/astro/add-user.md

 Once you add the user, their information will appear in the **Access** tab as a new entry in the **Members** table.
 The user needs to accept an invite to the Workspace via email and log in before they can access the Workspace.

 ## Remove users from a Workspace

-Workspace Admin permissions are required to remove users from a Workspace.

 1. In the Cloud UI, select a Workspace.